Themefic-Team/beaf-before-and-after-gallery/readme.txt

 BEAF is based on the famous <a href="https://zurb.com/playground/twentytwenty">TwentyTwenty</a> script that developed by Zurb team.
 Our icon is taken from <a href="https://iconfinder.com/">Iconfinder</a>.

+How can I report security bugs?
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities. [<a href="https://patchstack.com/database/vdp/beaf-before-and-after-gallery" target="_blank">Report a security vulnerability</a>.]

 <strong>Our Other Plugins</strong>

 * <a href="https://wordpress.org/plugins/tourfic/">Travel and Hotel Booking Solution for WooCommerce – Tourfic</a>